HenrikJoreteg/hjs-webpack/README.md

 ### `output.cssFilename` (optional, string)

 This is passed directly to the `extract-text-webpack-plugin`, so you can use all the [configuration options available there](https://github.com/webpack/extract-text-webpack-plugin#api).
+Note: this is only used if `isDev` is `true`, since in development mode the css bundle is inserted dynamically into the document by the [`style-loader`](https://github.com/webpack/style-loader).

 By default a filename is created for you based on the following rules: